xvik/guice-jakartaee/README.md

 For gradle, there is [a special plugin](https://github.com/nebula-plugins/gradle-jakartaee-migration-plugin) which could convert dependencies automatically (assuming you building application and bundle all dependencies in it).

+### For library authors

+The simplest migration startegy for 3rd party guice libraries is to avoid `javax.inject` annotations and use native guice `com.google.inject` annotations instead.
+This way library would be compatible with both javax and jakarta namespaces.

+**No need** to depend libraries on this re-packaged guice versions - simply avoid javax usage.

 ## Setup

 IMPORTANT: guice jar does not bundle asm version (like `com.google.inject:guice:5.1.0:classes`)